-Having a dirty air filter can cause a number of problems:
+Having a dirty air filter can cause several problems:

-Replacing your air filter benefits the longevity of your mower and the engine performance.
+Replacing your air filter benefits the longevity of your mower and engine's performance.
 Engine air filters prevent harmful debris from damaging crucial components to keep the mower running smoothly.
-They contribute to efficiency by helping maintain the right air-to-fuel ratio, preventing the excess consumption of petrol.
+They contribute to efficiency by helping maintain the right air-to-fuel ratio, preventing excess petrol consumption.

 Dirty air filters keep the system from getting the right amount of air or fuel and make it harder for the engine to perform its role.
 Having a fully-functioning engine air filter is critical to optimal mower operation.

 Above is an air filter from a stone saw, and to the left is just some of the dust that came out of it!

 Replacing your air filter.